ScaledAgileDevOps/SADMF/content/_index.md

 Real-world feedback from those who've been impacted by Scaled Agile DevOps!

-*"Thank you for making the world a better place by coming up with Scaled Agile Devops!"* -- Joep Piscaer
+*"Thank you for making the world a better place by coming up with Scaled Agile DevOps!"* -- Joep Piscaer

+Watch this [amazing training video](https://youtu.be/zMI2FykK7j4) presented by a senior Accredited Facilitator!

 ## Why another scaling framework?